 Stretching for Herniated Discs

-The goal of stretching is to take pressure of the discs, often times when there is pain or inflammation from herniated discs the muscles surrounding the discs can spasm causing more even more pain.
-Stretching often throughout the day will help alleviate this pain and relax the any muscle spasms.
-Click Here For Neck Stretches or Click Here For Low Back Stretches that will help alleviate pain and irritation cause by disc herniations
+The goal of stretching is to act as a pain management strategy by taking pressure of the bulging discs.
+For most patients, pain or inflammation from herniated discs can cause the muscles surrounding the discs can spasm, causing more even more back pain.
+Stretching frequently throughout the day will help alleviate this pain and relax any muscle spasms to increase muscle strength.
+Click Here For Neck Stretches or Click Here For Low Back Stretches that will help alleviate the pain and irritation caused by disc herniations.

-When you have had a history of cervical herniated discs or want to be proactive and strengthen your lumbar core muscles.
-These 4 exercises if done daily will decrease the recurrence of future disc problems and also significantly decrease the chance you will have any disc injuries if you don’t have a history.
+When you have had a history of cervical herniated spinal discs or want to be proactive and strengthen your lumbar core muscles, core stabilization exercises are a great pain relief option.
+These 4 exercises, if done daily, will decrease the recurrence of existing disc problems or significantly decrease the chance you will undergo any disc injuries if you don't have a history.
 Click on each exercise to get a printable description and picture of the exercise: Cat Camel, Bird Dog (Quadraped), Dead Bug, and Side Plank

 Core Stabilizing Exercises for Cervical Herniated Discs